cegme/grisham/topics/README.md

 ### Running the topic modeling

+You may want to remove all the unicode for better processing, here is a quick perl script for that.

+	perl -i.bk -pe ‘s/[^[:ascii:]]//g;’ paper_noheader.csv

 Specify the `IN_DIR` In the create\_topic\_models.py.
 This directory should contain the paper.csv (is the file you are building from) and the stopwords file (`en_sw_file`).